For more information, please visit: http://www.studiostok.se

 We released the demo CD Limited Edition in July 2004, after having spent close to two years writing lyrics and refining our sound.
 The CD marked the first ever release from Studio Stök, was hand-printed in 50 copies, and included the songs Horizon and Dysmorphia.
 The music was produced by me, David, and the lyrics were written by both Giovanni and myself.
 I also recorded the (uncredited) vocals for the CD.
 Later that year, after a falling out one alcohol infused evening, Giovanni was sadly no longer part of the group and I, David, remained as its sole member.
 Dysmorphia later appeared on a couple of American and European compilation albums and also got some radio play.
 I began to work on my own on new material for Terror Punk Syndicate, and in the meanwhile I did a few remixes for other bands of the genre/scene that I had made contact with.

-In September 2007, after almost three years of writing, composing and polishing the material to near-perfection, the album Extended Playtime was finally released by Swedish label Progress Productions and met great criticism.
+In September 2007, after almost three years of writing, composing and polishing the material to near-perfection, the album Extended Playtime was finally released by Swedish label Progress Productions and met positive criticism from reviewers.
 German magazine Zillo Musikmagazin gave it an incredible 9/10 rating, and Swedish Zero Music Magazine and Release Music Magazine both gave it 8/10.
 Other reviewers gave similar praise.
 This was a great and exciting time for me, because the album was much better received than I had anticipated it would be.
-In fact, in February 2008, Terror Punk Syndicate was nominated for an Album of the Year award at the Manifest Awards in Stockholm, Sweden, and won.
+In fact, in February 2008, Terror Punk Syndicate was nominated for an Album of the Year award at the Manifest Awards in Stockholm, Sweden, and won!